Skip to main content

 Keep the research path moving.

-Adjacent routes should be obvious next clicks, even if there are only one or two of them.
+Adjacent pages should be obvious next clicks, even if there are only one or two of them.

-Browse all Nextech routes →
+Browse all Nextech pages →

 Same platform, different vertical

-Med Spa websites for Nextech that stop handoff leaks
+Med spa websites for Nextech that stop handoff leaks

 People visit the site, look around, maybe click a treatment page, and then disappear before we ever get them into a consult.
 When the consultation request hits a slow website handoff, revenue leaks fast.
 This setup qualifies the request before it reaches Nextech so the first response starts with usable context instead of guesswork.